 Pitt Secular Alliance Website

-I am currently the outreach coordinator for Pitt Secular Allinace and as part of my responsibilites, I created a website for the club.
+I was the outreach coordinator for Pitt Secular Allinace for 2 years and as part of my responsibilites, I created a website for the club.
 It has some basic information about our club, a list of upcoming events that automatically updates from our Google Calendar, and some ways to contact us for more information.

 User-Centered Design Midterm Project